Bridging the Gap Between Science and Community

 - Leveraging Social Media for Science

-- Dr. Isha Katyal, Director, Industry and Innovation
+- Dr. Isha Katyal, Director, Industry and Innovation, BMO Centre for Innovation and Applied Research

 - Ms. Bridget Burgess, Communications Specialist